Magicrafter13/NetDot/draft-spec.md

 Sends details about a newly connected user to the network (or for all users when someone joins and needs to know who is already here).

 `network-add <id: Int> <color: Int> <name: String>`

+### network-remove
+Informs users that a user has left the network and to remove them.
+If the game is running and it was this player's turn, the server MUST send out `game-current` since the current player will have changed.

 ### network-chat
 Send a message to the network.